1. Online Payments Services Agreement

 3.1 You acknowledge that:

-a) the operation of this Agreement is conditional on Australia Post and NAB approving an application to provide the Services to You; and
+a) the operation of these Terms and Conditions is conditional on Australia Post and NAB approving an application to provide the Services to You;

 b) in relation to information provided by You to Australia Post in connection with Your application: